awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-policies.md

 ## Policy Requirements<a name="sending-authorization-policy-restrictions"></a>

 Each policy must adhere to the following requirements:
-+ Each policy must include at least one statement\.
++ Each policy has to include at least one statement\.
-+ Each policy must include at least one valid principal\.
++ Each policy has to include at least one valid principal\.
-+ Each policy must specify one resource, and that resource must be the ARN of the identity to which the policy is attached\.
++ Each policy has to specify one resource, and that resource has to be the ARN of the identity that the policy is attached to\.
 + Identity owners can associate up to 20 policies with each unique identity\.
-+ Policies must not exceed 4 kilobytes \(KB\)\.
++ Policies can't exceed 4 kilobytes \(KB\) in size\.
-+ Policy names cannot exceed 64 characters and can only include alphanumeric characters, dashes, and underscores\.
++ Policy names can't exceed 64 characters\.
+Additionally, they can only include alphanumeric characters, dashes, and underscores\.